What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-Since being introduced in 2021, LLVIP \cite{LLVIP} has been a standout for several special values.
-Firstly, instead of ego-centric dashboard cameras, LLVIP employs a binocular camera system to capture paired visible-infrared images from elevated surveillance viewpoints.
-The 15488 \href{https://github.com/bupt-ai-cz/LLVIP/blob/main/download_dataset.md}{publicly available} image pairs are aligned at a resolution of 1280×1024.
-Secondly, to record pedestrian behavior in the dark environment, images are specially captured during the evening hours (6-10 PM) \cite{LLVIP}.
-To ensure the precision of annotations on these low-light images, LLVIP creates labels on infrared images where pedestrians are easily recognized and copies annotations to the aligned visible images.
+\paragraph{\textbf{LLVIP:}} Since being introduced in 2021, LLVIP \cite{LLVIP} has been a standout for several special values.
+First, LLVIP employs a binocular camera system to capture visible-infrared images from elevated surveillance viewpoints, enabling broader scene coverage and reduced occlusion compared to ego-centric dashboard cameras.
+The \href{https://github.com/bupt-ai-cz/LLVIP/blob/main/download_dataset.md}{publicly available} release contains 15,488 image pairs at 1280×1024 pixels.
+Second, LLVIP records pedestrian behavior in dark environments during evening hours (6-10 PM) \cite{LLVIP}, making it valuable for developing and evaluating pedestrian detection algorithms in challenging low-light conditions.
+The paired visible-infrared cameras allow LLVIP to annotate pedestrians more precisely on infrared images and then transfer the annotations to the aligned visible images.
 However, restricted by the distance and angle of shooting, pedestrians in LLVIP are medium sized \cite{LLVIP}, making it less suitable for the detection of small distant targets or large nearby targets.
-Meanwhile, the experimental results reveal significant challenges for the existing algorithms in LLVIP \cite{LLVIP}.
-However, as illustrated in Fig.~\ref{fig:LLVIP_visualization}, LLVIP regards all persons (including riders, passengers, and people squatting on sidewalks) as pedestrians and classifies all instances into the same class `person'.
+Changes in lighting conditions and viewpoint pose significant challenges to existing algorithms, as revealed by experimental results \cite{LLVIP}.
+Meanwhile, as illustrated in Fig.~\ref{fig:LLVIP_visualization}, LLVIP regards all persons (including riders, passengers, and people squatting on sidewalks) as pedestrians and classifies all instances into the same class `person'.
 There are also some annotation issues, such as labeling the rider and passenger as a single instance (middle-right image).
 The categorization and annotation issues might partially explain the performance gap observed in the experimental results and suggest directions for future improvement.